Terms & Conditions

 8.1 Without limiting its other rights or remedies, either party may terminate this Contract with immediate effect by giving written notice to the other party if:

-(a) that other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 10 Business Days of that party being notified in writing to do so; or
+(a) that other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 14 Days of that party being notified in writing to do so; or

 (b) that other party takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solver restructuring), having a receiver appointed to any of its assets or ceasing to carry on business or, if the step or action is taken in another jurisdiction, in connection with any analogous procedure in the relevant jurisdiction; or

-(c) the Customer has not used the material after payment or renewal payment has been made.
+(c) the Customer has not used the material after payment or renewal payment has been made and is within 14 Day cancellation period.

 8.2 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if the Customer fails to pay any amount due under the Contract on the due date for payment.

-8.3 On termination of the Contract for any reason the Customer shall pay to the Supplier any outstanding usage of the product at a rate of 10% per days use.
+8.3 On termination of the Contract for any reason the Customer shall pay to the Supplier any usage of the product.

-8.4 The customer is liable for all banking charges sustained by the Supplier for cancelling the order after the payment date
+8.4 The customer is liable for all banking charges and administration costs sustained by the Supplier for cancelling the order after the payment date.

 8.5 Termination of the Contract shall not affect any of the parties’ rights and remedies that have accrued as at termination; and the provisions of the Contract that expressly or by implication is intended to come into or continue in force on or after termination shall remain in full force and effect.